AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/qa.md

 ## What is the latency

-The end-to-end latency, from clicking the **Get Quote**-button to delivering an experience by Adobe Target, based on the score calculated by the RTML-endpoint is 1-1,5 seconds.
+The end-to-end latency, from clicking the **Get Quote** button to delivering an experience by Adobe Target, based on the score calculated by the RTML-endpoint is 1-1,5 seconds.

-## How does the output from the RTML endpoint get sent back to AEP
+## How does the output from the RTML endpoint get sent back to Platform

 Given that this is a custom implementation, the way to send the output of the score back to Adobe Experience Platform is by sending an XDM Payload to a DCS Inlet ID.

-We're reusing an existing DCS Inlet ID, that was created through the AEP Extension in Launch.
+We're reusing an existing DCS Inlet ID, that was created through the Platform Extension in Launch.

 The RTML write back into the **EMEA ML Predictions (API)**-dataset which is the scoring output dataset.
 When the ML Model calculates a propensity score, it stores that score in this dataset by sending an XDM payload to the DCS Inlet ID.